farhaanqazi/farhaanqazi/README.md

 # Hi, I'm Farhaan Qazi

-Data Analyst with a Master's in Data Science and a passion for solving real-world problems through data.
+Data Professional with a Master's in Data Science and a passion for solving real-world problems through data.
 I blend analytics, machine learning, and storytelling to uncover insights that drive smarter decisions.

 I enjoy working across SQL, Python, and Power BI to make sense of data — whether it’s forecasting trends, streamlining processes, or building intuitive dashboards that tell a story.